burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > * e.
 Literal constants
 >
 > After finishing, the Lexical analysis, the program consists of a sequence of tokens.

+> ### Syntax Analysis
+> The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
+The Grammars by themselves are studied in a mathematic area called *Formal Languages and Grammars Theory*.
+That area of mathematics is essential for Compiler fundamental aspects.
 >
-> ### Syntax Analysis
-> The compiler is based on the language rules typically described by Backus – Naur forms for context-free - grammars(the grammars by themselves are studied in a mathematic area called *Formal Languages and Grammars* *Theory*.
-And it is essential for Compiler Theory).
-Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
+> Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

 >### Semantic Analysis
-> Some rules of the language can not be expressed only by using Grammar.
+> Some rules of the language can not be expressed only by using CFG.
 Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling that analysis, the Semantic analyzer inside the compiler is used.
->

 >### Code Optimization
 >
->At that moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
+> At that moment, we have constructed AST for a program and augmented it with information from the semantic analysis stage.
 At that moment, we can traverse AST and translate that code into more low-level construction expressed as Assembly Language or Intermediate Representation (IR).
+>
-But before that stage, there is a stage of code Optimization.
-> Some optimization technics are brilliant innovations for people working under compilers.
-Compilers' innovations that mainly bring considerable speedup are exploited in that stage.
-Typically compilers perform
+> Before that stage, the stage of code Optimization is occurred.
+Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in that stage.
+>
+> Typically compilers perform
 > a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Keys run in a predetermined order that usually seems to work well.

->Some examples of optimization technics that happens at that moment:
+Some examples of optimization technics that happens at that moment:
 > * Convert one arithmetic operation into more cheap operations via using bit tricks and logic/arithmetic shifts.
 >  * Replace stack allocation storage with storing variables in the processor's register.
 > * Optimization for structure/class memory layout.